idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step02_input_file.md

 ## Execute an Input File id=execute

-There are a several ways to execute an input file -- a couple of which shall be explained here.
+There are a several ways to execute an input file---a couple of which shall be explained here.
 From [Step 1](tutorial01_app_development/step01_moose_app.md), the reader should have already created an executable for their application, but, if not, be sure to run the following commands:

 ```bash
 cd ~/projects/babbler